Part I – Sexual Misconduct Policy

 - The alleged conduct, if true, would constitute covered sexual harassment as defined in the Title IX Grievance Procedure; and

-- Complainant is currently participating in, or attempting to participate in, the education programs or activities Iona College.
+- Complainant is currently participating in, or attempting to participate in, the education programs or activities Iona University.

 - Respondent is any individual who has been reported to be the perpetrator of conduct that could constitute covered sexual harassment.